pablovaldes/mammal-abundance/README.md

 The *analysis_[ ].R* and *sim_abundance.R* files contain the framework of the Bayesian analysis in JAGS for each of the project components listed above.
 Additional information is provided in the comments for each file.

-The *models* subfolder contains the model description (in the BUGS language) for each JAGS analysis contains the corresponding JAGS analysis outputs in Rdata objects.
+The *models* subfolder contains the model description (in the BUGS language) for each JAGS analysis.

 The *figures* folder contains code generating the figures in the final manuscript.

 The *data* subfolder contains example CSV files representative of the actual data used in this study.
 I do not currently have permission to publish the complete raw data.
 Columns in each CSV file are described below.